Libertarian Party of California: Participation of "independent" voters

 Since January 2001, California has had a "modified" closed primary system in which political parties can determine whether or not to allow voters who are not affiliated with any party (i.e. "independent") to participate in the party's primary.
 The passage of Proposition 14 limited this "modified" closed primary system to primaries for President of the United States, starting with the 2012 primaries.
 For the first 15 years of the "modified" closed primary system, the California Libertarian Party did not allow "independent" voters to vote in Libertarian primaries.
 However, beginning with the 2016 Libertarian Party presidential primaries, the California Libertarian Party has allowed "independent" voters to vote in its presidential primaries.

+County-wide executive office

+In 2018 Jeff Hewett was elected to the Board of Supervisors in Riverside County.
+Representing approximately 2.5 million people, this was one of the most significant successes in the history of the Libertarian Party.
+It followed his term as Mayor of Calimesa, a city in Riverside, in which he avoided bankruptcy for the city by replacing their contract with the county fire department through building a municipal fire department.

 Current elected officials

 All current Libertarian Party elected officials are in "nonpartisan" elected offices, meaning that the candidates' partisan affiliation is not listed on the ballot.